-FIELD DESCRIPTION Edit IP This field leads to a "hidden" menu.
+FIELD DESCRIPTION Rem Node Name Enter a descriptive name for the remote node.
+This field can be up to eight characters.
+Active Press [SPACE BAR] and then [ENTER] to select Yes to enable the remote node or No to disable the remote node.
+Outgoing My Login Enter the login name assigned by your ISP for this remote node.
+My Password Enter the password assigned by your ISP for this remote node.
+Retype to Confirm Enter your password again to make sure that you have entered is correctly.
+Authen This field sets the authentication protocol used for outgoing calls.
+Options for this field are: CHAP/PAP - Your ZyWALL will accept either CHAP or PAP when requested by this remote node.
+CHAP - accept CHAP only.
+PAP - accept PAP only.
+Pri Phone # Sec Phone # Enter the first (primary) phone number from the ISP for this remote node.
+If the Primary Phone number is busy or does not answer, your ZyWALL dials the Secondary Phone number if available.
+Some areas require dialing the pound sign # before the phone number for local calls.
+Include a # symbol at the beginning of the phone numbers as required.
+Edit IP This field leads to a "hidden" menu.
 Press [SPACE BAR] to select Yes and press [ENTER] to go to Menu 11.3.2 - Remote Node Network Layer Options .
-See Section 34.8 on page 570 for more information.
+See Section 34.3.4 on page 567 for more information.
 Edit Script Options Press [SPACE BAR] to select Yes and press [ENTER] to edit the AT script for the dial backup remote node (Menu 11.3.3 - Remote Node Script).
-See Section 34.9 on page 572 for more information.
+See Section 34.3.5 on page 568 for more information.
 Telco Option Allocated Budget Enter the maximum number of minutes that this remote node may be called within the time period configured in the Period field.
 The default for this field is 0 meaning there is no budget control and no time limit for accessing this remote node.
 Period(hr) Enter the time period (in hours) for how often the budget should be reset.
 For example, to allow calls to this remote node for a maximum of 10 minutes every hour, set the Allocated Budget to 10 (minutes) and the Period to 1 (hour).
 Schedules You can apply up to four schedule sets here.
-For more details please refer to Chapter 51 on page 699.
+For more details please refer to Chapter 51 on page 701.
 Always On Press [SPACE BAR] to select Yes to set this connection to be on all the time, regardless of whether or not there is any traffic.
 Select No to have this connection act as a dial-up connection.
 Session Options Edit Filter sets This field leads to another "hidden" menu.
 Use [SPACE BAR] to select Yes and press [ENTER] to open menu 11.3.4 to edit the filter sets.
-See Section 34.10 on page 574 for more details.
+See Section 34.3.6 on page 570 for more details.
 Idle Timeout Enter the number of seconds of idle time (when there is no traffic from the ZyWALL to the remote node) that can elapse before the ZyWALL automatically disconnects the PPP connection.
-This option only applies when the ZyWALL initiates the call.
-Once you have configured this menu, press [ENTER] at the message "Press ENTER to Confirm" to save your configuration, or press [ESC] at any time to cancel.
+This option only applies when the ZyWALL initiates the call. configured this menu, press [ENTER] at the message "Press ENTER to Confirm" to guration, or press [ESC] at any time to cancel.